Regia-Corporation/s2tiles-spec/1.0/spec.md

 * `compression` (string): The type of compression used on the tile data: `none`, `xz`, `gzip`, `7zip`, `bzip2`
 * `faces` (string of comma-separated numbers): The list of faces that the tile data encompases.
   Faces must be defined by the `S2 Projection` spec, with number values between 0 and 5.
 For example, if Australia was saved at zoom 0, the resultant faces would be `1,3,5`
-* `facesbounds` (string of comma-separated numbers): The maximum extend of the rendered map area for each face.
+* `facebounds` (string of comma-separated numbers): The maximum extend of the rendered map area for each face.
   Bounds must define an area covered by all zoom levels of a defined face.
-The bounds are represented as a repeating `S2 Projection Plane` with u and v values, in the S2 Bounds format (left, bottom, right, top).
+The bounds are represented as a repeating `S2 Projection Plane` with s and t values, in the S2 Bounds format (left, bottom, right, top).
 For example, with Australian faces `1,3,5` we would have a total of 3 * 4 bound arguments: `-0.00692,`
-* `facescenters` (string of comma-separated numbers): The u, v, zoom level for each face in the order provided by faces of the default view of the map.
+* `facecenters` (string of comma-separated numbers): The s, t, zoom level for each face in the order provided by faces of the default view of the map.
   Example following Australia: `-0.00346,0.6889,11,0.10213,-0.321,11,0.9943,0.2145,11`
 * `minzoom` (number): The lowest zoom level for which the tileset provides data